fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 - What is representation learning and why?
 - What are methods for representation learning?
+- Learned Representations: How to evaluate good representations and when to use what methods?
 - Example implementation using supervised representation learning for the task of semantic image search.

 ---